nicktaras/Session-Initiation-Protocol/README.md

 - Keep Alive (options)
 - SIP Register, is an alternative to Keep Alive (A provider determines the rules)
-- I need to make a call, "SIP Invite"
+- I need to make a call, "SIP INIVTE"
+- I'm trying to make a call "SIP TRYING"
+- I've found a destination and rining it ("RINING")
--
+- End call ("BYE")